Anran13/postgres_learning_250629/README.md

         * Search **repository name** that we would like to modify in the search box and click it!
         * Congrats!
 We can finally modify the repository in VSCode.

+## **Preprocessing 2**
+* Construct an environment for postgresSQL

+    * Construct a container for "postgres" in **docker** and run

+    Please enter the following command in Terminal

+    `docker run --name my-postgres -e POSTGRES_PASSWORD=yourpassword -p 5432:5432 -d postgres`

+    * Install **DBeaver** (can be download from  https://dbeaver.io/)

+    * Open **DBeaver** and click "Create a new database connection"
+    * Select PostgresSQL
+    * Enter the port and the password corresponding to previous constructed container "postgres"